Indoor Rowing World Records: Static, Slides, and Dynamic Ergometers

 Record Controversies & Notable Performances

-Note: Some records set in different age categories or on different machine types are listed separately to acknowledge the fastest performances across all categories.
+Note: Some records set in different age categories or on different machine types are listed to acknowledge the fastest performances across all categories.

 Major Indoor Rowing Competitions

-World Indoor Rowing Championships
+World Rowing Virtual Indoor Championships

 European Indoor Rowing Championships